disruvation/DataAnalyst_ND_2020/README.md

 # DataAnalyst_ND_2020
-This repository contains my solutions for the projects I created during the Udacity Nanodegree: Data Analyst ().
+This repository contains my solutions for the projects I created during the Udacity Nanodegree: Data Analyst.
 I participated in the course in Q2/2020.

 Projects: